 A short-term health insurance policy is a simple and affordable way to bridge a gap in coverage.
-It’s solid major medical health insurance at a much better price.
+It’s solid major medical health insurance at a decent price.

-It’s also a much cheaper alternative to Obamacare.
-Scroll down to learn more or click to see a quote.
+It’s also a much cheaper alternative to (non-subsidized) Obamacare.

 It provides basic coverage so you won’t get stuck with huge bills if something big happens.
-Nothing fancy here – you’ll generally be paying for care until you’ve paid your deductible, though some plans have a copay for an urgent care center.
+Nothing fancy here – you’ll generally be paying for care until you’ve paid your deductible, though some plans have a copays for doctor visits or for an urgent care center.